Curvaton-assisted hilltop inflation: Conclusions

 Given white-noise fluctuations at the Hubble scale for both inflaton and curvaton fields, we have shown, both analytically and numerically, that the onset of hilltop inflation is insensitive to the initial position of the curvaton within a certain region of field space.
 The dynamics of the field evolution is described by the Langevin equations.
 In the numerical simulation, we applied an MCMC analysis to solve the equations, and in the analytical derivation, mean-square values of the fields $\phi$ and $\sigma$ were taken as observables.
 Both results match very well, as shown in Fig.~\ref{fig:trajectories}, and the insensitivity to the initial conditions is confirmed in Fig.~\ref{fig:RMS-paths}.

 The curvaton is assumed to be sufficiently light compared with the Hubble rate during inflation, so that it does not dominate the Universe until the Hubble rate decreases to become comparable to the curvaton mass after inflation.
-It plays an essential role in modifying the primordial curvature perturbations via the ratio $R$ of the curvaton energy density to the critical energy density at the time of curvaton decay.
+It plays an essential role in modifying the primordial curvature perturbations via the ratio $R$ of the curvaton energy density to the radiation energy density at the time of curvaton decay.
 We have explicitly derived the expressions for the primordial observables in the presence of a curvaton.

-We further performed a Bayesian analysis to confirm the consistency of our model with cosmological observations, taking into account both Planck and the most recent ACT results.
-Given a sufficiently large $R$ and suitable inflaton and curvaton masses, the overall potential scale $\Lambda$ can be of order the GUT scale, and the inflaton field value can be of order the sub-Planckian scale, both remaining consistent with these data.
-In particular, we compared our models with single large-field hilltop inflationary models (both \Cubic and {\it quartic}) in terms of the predicted tensor-to-scalar ratio and spectral index.
-A sub-percent level tensor-to-scalar ratio was obtained in the curvaton-assisted inflation scenario, consistent with both the Planck and the recent ACT data, and this can be tested in next-generation of CMB experiments.
+We further performed an illustrative Bayesian analysis, based on a simplified likelihood constructed from the Planck and recent ACT results, to confirm the consistency of our model with cosmological observations.
+Given a sufficiently large $R$ and suitable inflaton and curvaton masses, the overall potential scale $\Lambda$ can be of order the GUT scale, and the inflaton field value can be of order the sub-Planckian scale, both remaining consistent with these data in the \Quartic hilltop model.
+Furthermore, we compared our model with single-field hilltop inflation in terms of the predicted tensor-to-scalar ratio and spectral index in the trans-Planckian regime.
+A tensor-to-scalar ratio of ${\cal O}(0.01)$ was obtained in the curvaton-assisted inflation scenario with $\mu \gg M_{\rm Pl}$ and $\lambda = 10^{-6}$, consistent with both the Planck and the recent ACT data, and this can be tested in next-generation CMB experiments.